-L-PRF vs I-PRF how are these Platelet Rich Fibrin products different?
+L-PRF vs I-PRF how are these Platelet Rich Fibrin treatments different?

 PRF is an extract of patients blood.
 It is made by spinning samples of blood in a centrifuge.
-PRF for dental implants, bone grafting, gum grafting and treating infections in bone are all very common uses.
-PRF products in general are very useful as a stand alone treatment or in conjunction with other bone graft products.
+PRF is used for dental implants, bone grafting, gum grafting and treating infections in bone.
+These rich platelet techniques are very useful as a stand alone treatment or in conjunction with other bone graft products.
+Sticky bone is a graft therapy consisting of L-PRF, allograft bone and I-PRF.
 Since PRF comes from the patient, there is a 0% chance of rejection when using it as the only bone graft material.
 PRF is the grafting material of choice in patients with lots of allergies, sensitivities and biocompatibility issues.
 Platelet rich fibrin improves the success rates of full mouth implant cases and snap on implant dentures.

 PRF has a mixture: